VF-111 (1956–1995): 1960s-1970s: Vietnam War

+1980s-1990s: Later history and disestablishment

+In addition to its "extended" deployment during the first two months of 1980, VF-111 had another deployment with USS Kitty Hawk from April to October 1981.
+VF-111 and the other squadrons of CVW-15 were subsequently deployed on the maiden cruise of USS Carl Vinson in 1983, which saw the Sundowners accumulate over 1400 carrier arrested landings and 300 flight hours during the eight-month long voyage.
+This was the first of six consecutive cruises with the Carl Vinson lasting until 1990.
+After the 1984-85 WestPac deployment, VF-111 and VF-51 participated in the filming of the movie Top Gun by providing planes for use in the film's aerial sequences.

-In the spring of 1986 VF-111 began another work-up cycle, completing a series of training evolution and exercises in preparation for their June 1988 Pacific/Indian Ocean deployment.
-VF-111's seventeen month work-up was capped by FLEETEX 88-2, the first time since World War II that a carrier, USS Carl Vinson and a battleship, the USS New Jersey operated as a combined Battle Fleet.
+In the spring of 1986, VF-111 began another work-up cycle, completing a series of training evolution and exercises in preparation for their June 1988 Pacific/Indian Ocean deployment.
+VF-111's seventeen-month work-up was capped by FLEETEX 88-2, the first time since World War II that a carrier, USS Carl Vinson and a battleship, the USS New Jersey operated as a combined Battle Fleet.

 VF-111's 1988 deployment began in June and ended in December.
+Carl Vinson and CVW-15, with VF-111 attached, departed for the ship's fourth overseas deployment on 15 June 1988.
+While on station, the carrier supported Operation Earnest Will, the escort of U.S. flagged tankers in the Persian Gulf.
+The carrier returned to the States on 16 December 1988 and was awarded the Admiral Flatley Memorial Award for aviation safety for 1988.
 It included operations in the Northern/Western Pacific, Arabian Sea, and Indian Ocean, providing support of tanker escorts in the Persian Gulf and included a transit of the Bering Sea, the fourth such transit in four deployments.

 In preparation for deployment in 1990, VF-111 deployed aboard USS Carl Vinson from September to November 1989 as participants in PACEX 89.
 This exercise had the Sundowners operating in the Bering Sea, the Pacific Ocean and the Sea of Japan as a part of the largest naval exercise since World War II.